Cleanliness and log-characteristic cycles for vector bundles with flat connections: Main theorem

 \begin{prop} Keep the notation as in Theorem~\ref{T:main-theorem} except that we do \emph{not} assume that $M$ is clean on $X$.
 Then $\ZCar(j_*M) - \ZCar'(M)$ is a non-negative linear combination of cycles in $T^*\!X^\log$ supported on $T^*\!X^\log \times_X W$ for some closed subvariety $W \subseteq D$ of codimension $\geq 1$. \end{prop}

-\begin{remark} (Under the cleanness assumption,) one may hope to prove $\ZCar'(M \otimes R_{n,0}) = \ZCar(j_*M \otimes R_{n,0})$ directly from local calculation.
-However, we do not know how to work out the detail, unless $m=1$ or when $M$ has a good formal structure.
+\begin{remark} (Under the cleanliness assumption,) one may hope to prove $\ZCar'(M \otimes R_{n,0}) = \ZCar(j_*M \otimes R_{n,0})$ directly from the local calculation.
+However, we do not know how to prove this directly, unless $m=1$ or when $M$ has a good formal structure.
 This is why the proof has to proceed in two steps: checking supports and then matching multiplicities. \end{remark}